Cruck

-A cruck or crook frame is a curved timber, one of a pair, which support the roof of a building, historically used in England and Wales.
+A cruck or crook frame is a curved timber, one of a pair, which supports the roof of a building, historically used in England and Wales.
 This type of timber framing consists of long, generally naturally curved, timber members that lean inwards and form the ridge of the roof.
 These posts are then generally secured by a horizontal beam which then forms an "A" shape.
 Several of these "crooks" are constructed on the ground and then lifted into position.
 They are then joined together by either solid walls or cross beams which aid in preventing 'racking' (the action of each individual frame going out of square with the rest of the frame, and thus risking collapse).

 Etymology

 The term crook or cruck comes from Middle English crok(e), from Old Norse krāka, meaning "hook".
 This is also the origin of the word "crooked", meaning bent, twisted or deformed, and also the crook used by shepherds and symbolically by bishops.